-- 1. Make sure the remote controller, mobile device, and Intelligent Flight Battery are fully charged. - Make sure the Intelligent Flight Battery and the propellers are mounted securely and the propellers are spread. - 3.
-Make sure the aircraft arms are unfolded. - 4.
-Make sure the gimbal and camera are functioning normally. - 5.
-Make sure that there is nothing obstructing the motors and that they are functioning normally. - 6.
-Make sure that DJI Fly is successfully connected to the aircraft. - 7.
+- 1. Make sure the gimbal protector is removed. - 2.
+Make sure the remote controller, mobile device, and Intelligent Flight Battery are fully charged. - Make sure the Intelligent Flight Battery and the propellers are mounted securely and the propellers are spread. - 4.
+Make sure the aircraft arms are unfolded. - 5.
+Make sure the gimbal and camera are functioning normally. - 6.
+Make sure that there is nothing obstructing the motors and that they are functioning normally. - 7.
+Make sure that DJI Fly is successfully connected to the aircraft. - 8.
 Make sure that the camera lens and Downward Vision System sensors are clean. - Use only genuine DJI parts or parts certified by DJI.
-Unauthorized parts or parts from non-DJI certified manufacturers may cause system malfunctions and compromise safety.
+Unauthorized parts or parts from non-DJI certified manufacturers may cause system malfunctions and compromise safety. - 10.
+Make sure the max flight altitude is set properly according to local regulations. - 11.DO NOT fly over densely populated areas. - 12.
+Make sure the aircraft and remote controller are functioning normally.